mdsabo/fred-rs/README.md

 ## fred-rs Overview
 <b>fred-rs</b> acts as a middleman to facilitate requests to the FRED API.
 The user application
 creates and manages a `FredClient`, which manages the HTTPS client and parses incoming data.
-Currently the client uses the reqwest::blocking::client, but if there exists a need for an async version then that can be explored.
+Currently the client uses the `reqwest::blocking::client`, but if there exists a need for an async version then that can be explored.
 The diagram below shows the general architecture from an application standpoint.